Susan Brownlow Boynton: Biography

 She accompanied her father on his 1862 book tour and was presented with a silk flag in Philadelphia and a Colt revolver in Connecticut.
 Her story was retold in quasi-fictionalized form in the 1864 book Miss Martha Brownlow, or the Heroine of Tennessee.
 Major Reynolds, the author of the book, changed the main character's name from Susan Sawyers to Martha Brownlow for unknown reasons, perhaps to avoid needing to pay her royalties or possibly for security during the ongoing war.

-She was remarried in 1865 to Dr. Daniel Boynton, a Knoxville physician, with whom she had three daughters, Lucile, Ednee, and Ilia, and a son, who also became a doctor.
-Daniel Tucker Boynton had been an assistant surgeon with the 104th Ohio Infantry during the war and afterward became a federal pension agent in Knoxville.
+She was remarried in 1865 to Dr. Daniel Boynton, a Knoxville physician with whom she had three daughters, Lucile, Ednee, and Ilia, and a son, who also became a doctor.
+Boynton had been an assistant surgeon with the 104th Ohio Infantry during the war and afterward became a federal pension agent in Knoxville.
 At some point Susan had a sixth child who died young.
-Susan's second husband, Dr. Boynton, died January 7, 1888.
-Susan B. Boynton died of uraemia in Mountville, Pennsylvania, a suburb of Lancaster, at home of her son Dr. Emerson Boynton, in 1913.
+Boynton died January 7, 1888.
+Susan died of uraemia in Mountville, Pennsylvania, at the home of her son Dr. Emerson Boynton in 1913.
 She was buried in the family plot at Old Gray Cemetery in Knoxville not far from the graves of both of her husbands.
-Susan Boynton's chief characteristics were said to be "unfailing cheerfulness and generosity."
+Susan's chief characteristics were said to be "unfailing cheerfulness and generosity."